What are Receipts?

-A receipt is a written cognizance or acknowledgement that something of value has been transferred from one party to another.
-In addition to the receipts customers normally receive from vendors and service providers, receipts are also given in business-to-business entities, as well as stock market transactions.
-However, receipts are classified into 2 types:
+A receipt is a written acknowledgement of the transfer of something valuable from one party to another.
+In addition to the receipts that are normally given to customers by vendors and service providers, receipts are also given in business-to-business entities as well as stock market transactions.
+However, receipts are classified into two types.
+They are:

 - Revenue receipts

 - Capital receipts

 Revenue receipts are those receipts that do not lead to a claim on the government.
 They are hence termed non-redeemable.
 They are classified into tax and non-tax revenues.
 Tax revenues, a vital component of revenue receipts, have been bifurcated into direct taxes (personal income tax) and enterprises (corporation tax), indirect taxes like customs duties (taxes imposed on commodities imported into and exported out of India), excise taxes (duties levied on commodities manufactured within the nation), and service taxes.

 Other direct taxes such as gift tax, wealth tax, and estate duty (now eradicated) have never brought a large amount of revenue, hence they are known as paper taxes.

 The government also gets money in terms of loans or from the sale of its assets.
 Loans must be given back to the agencies from which they have borrowed.
 Hence, they establish liability.
 The sale of government assets, such as the sale of shares in Public Sector Undertakings (PSUs) that is known as Public Sector Undertakings disinvestment, minimises the total amount of financial assets of the government.